thephpleague/omnipay/README.md

 ## Installation

 Omnipay is installed via [Composer](https://getcomposer.org/).
-For most uses, you will need to require `omnipay/omnipay` and an individual gateway:
+For most uses, you will need to require `league/omnipay` and an individual gateway:

 ```
-composer require omnipay/omnipay:^3 omnipay/paypal
+composer require league/omnipay:^3 omnipay/paypal
 ```

-If you want to use your own HTTP Client instead of Guzzle (which is the default for `omnipay/omnipay`), you can require `omnipay/common` and any `php-http/client-implementation` (see [PHP Http](http://docs.php-http.org/en/latest/clients.html))
+If you want to use your own HTTP Client instead of Guzzle (which is the default for `league/omnipay`), you can require `league/common` and any `php-http/client-implementation` (see [PHP Http](http://docs.php-http.org/en/latest/clients.html))

 ```
-composer require omnipay/common:^3 omnipay/paypal php-http/buzz-adapter
+composer require league/common:^3 omnipay/paypal php-http/buzz-adapter
 ```

 ## Upgrade from v2 to v3

 If your gateway is supported for v3, you can require that version.
-Make sure you require `omnipay/omnipay` or a separate Http Adaper.
+Make sure you require `league/omnipay` or a separate Http Adaper.

 If there is no version for v3 yet, please raise an issue or upgrade the gateways yourself and create a PR.
 See the [Upgrade guide for omnipay/common](https://github.com/thephpleague/omnipay-common/blob/master/UPGRADE.md)

+> Note: The package name has been changed from `omnipay/omnipay` to `league/omnipay` for v3

 ## Payment Gateways